 You don’t need to be an expert on Japanese philosophy, live in seclusion like a Buddhist monk or have a big budget to adopt Wabi-sabi principles in your home.
 There is no ‘wrong’ way to go about it; you simply need to shift your perspective from one of chasing for perfection to one of appreciating.

 When choosing colours, you can also look to nature for inspiration.
 This leaves a lot of room for personal choice as blushing cherry blossom pink is just as natural as cool and calming sea foam.
 Likewise stormy grey is as natural as pine forest green.
 In physical objects you can expect the use of natural materials in a rustic style.
 Imperfections are not from sloppiness but the nature of the materials and process, or the use of the object itself.
 Objects will be personal, humble, and functional.
-As a worldview, attention is paid to transience, harmony with nature, and attention to the tiniest of details.

 It can be tempting to constantly add and change things to your home – in the end this is what society wants us to do.
 Remember that Wabi-sabi is all about decluttering and stripping back the unnecessary to allow yourself to live well.
 Consider Japanese take on minimalist lifestyle by getting rid of superfluous clutter by ridding yourself of pointless items.
 By doing this you allow the things that really matter to stand out and shine.